We are a worker-owned cooperative.

 Someone from our company visits you at home.
 This free brainstorm session usually occurs within two weeks of your initial phone call or email to us.

 In our follow-up email to you we include our two-part Design Agreement.
 Signing & returning Part 2, along with your $1,000 retainer, gets you into our design queue.
-Our three designers often have a waiting list.
-Waiting time for active design varies from no wait to a few months.
-The typical wait is 2 to 4 weeks.
-You can check on our current waiting time at any time and we update that data weekly.
+Our designers often have a waiting list.
+Waiting time for active design varies from two to six months.

 Our designer wants to get to know you early on, right?
 So an in depth version of our first visit with you will take place.